wjdenny/wjdenny.github.io/content/@2012ahmed_being.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "On Being Included"
-  - "On Being Included"
+draft: false
 ---
 # On Being Included
 [[Sara Ahmed]] wrote this book for [[Duke University Press]].